fivetran/api_framework/README.md

 - Get a list of all connectors in a specific status
 - Create new destinations
 - Manage schema configurations
+- Pause or sync connectors and log the action(s).
 - Re-write SQL files

 # Example: api.interact.connection.status.py